Celebrate Earth Day at a Community Cleanup

 Earth Day is here, and that means it’s time to grab your gardening gloves and litter pickers and head outside to grab some trash.

-“In addition to just the environmental significance of these Earth Day events and these other activities, we also need people to come out and be a part of what we’re doing,” says Yvonne Wingard, communications manager for the Woonasquatucket River Watershed Council, one of several organizations hosting cleanup events this weekend.
+“In addition to just the environmental significance of these Earth Day events and these other activities, we also need people to come out and be a part of what we’re doing,” says Yvonne Wingard, former communications manager for the Woonasquatucket River Watershed Council, one of several organizations hosting cleanup events this weekend.

 The WRWC was founded in the 1990s to help enhance lower-income areas of Providence by transforming the Woonasquatucket River that ran through them.
 Today, the organization helps maintain green space throughout the river’s watershed.